yeokm1/retro-configs/laptops/thinkpad-x13-g1/README.md

 Background of this project can be read from my [blog post](https://yeokhengmeng.com/2024/08/dos-on-thinkpad-x13-gen1/).

+The continuation to this project is the [Thinkpad P14s Gen 1](../thinkpad-p14sg1/) which is of the same generation running Windows 98 SE.

 <img src="photos/x13g1-front-egpu-dock-full.jpg" width="500">

 The machine is configured to boot to DOS 6.22 from a USB flash drive.